LineageOS/android_device_virt_virtio-common/README.md

 # Known issues
 - Display color is wrong with Mesa graphics on crosvm
-- Display color is wrong with Swiftshader graphics on QEMU
 - Video playback is not working properly with Mesa graphics

 # TODO